+EDAD 595 (3) - Field Study

 EDUCATIONAL ADMINISTRATION

 MASTER OF SCIENCE IN EDUCATION

-The Department of Educational Leadership offers studies leading to the Master of Science in Education (MSEd) degree in educational administration with a general administrative emphasis.
-The degree program provides students with a broad theoretical background that facilitates career movement in a variety of administrative positions.
+The Department of Educational Leadership offers a program of study leading to the Master of Science in Education (MSEd) degree.
+There are two program options, Teacher Leader or Principal.
+Each program option leads to an endorsement on an Illinois Professional Educator License (PEL).
+The degree program provides students with a broad theoretical background that facilitates career movement in a variety of school leadership positions.

 Completion of the Master of Science in Education degree in educational administration ordinarily satisfies Illinois principal endorsement requirements (required for elementary, middle school, and high school principals, assistant principals, assistant superintendents, or community college deans), and Missouri certification requirements for the initial principal endorsement.
 Courses are generally acceptable for certification in other states.
 Individuals who may have unusual certification problems should consult with the graduate program director for additional information.
 Illinois certification for various administrative endorsements may also be met through the specialist degree in educational administration.

 ADMISSION

 General requirements for admission to graduate study at the master's level in educational administration are the same as those of the Graduate School.
-Applicants must hold, or have held, a preK-12 teaching position for four years prior to being admitted to the program.
+Applicants seeking admission to the Teacher Leader option must have at least one year teaching experience, and must satisfactorily complete EDAD 500, an admission portfolio, and a personal interview.
+Applicants to the Principal option must hold, or have held, a preK-12 teaching position for four years prior to being admitted to the program.
 Applicants must also submit a prescribed portfolio and participate in a personal interview with program faculty prior to admission.

 PROGRAM OF STUDY

 Thirty-six (36) semester hours of graduate credit are required for the Master of Science in Education degree with a major in educational administration.
 General requirements are as follows:

-Lecture Courses:
+Teacher Leader Option

+Required courses (36 hours)

+Program Admission: